 Once you’ve defined the first failure points and set up the right prototype, you’ve got to run the micro-battle through its paces.
 This requires mastering a number of skills.

 Agile development.
-The Win-Scale model depends on Agile ways of working, and instead of trying to explain Agile in great detail here, I will refer you to the work of my Bain colleague Darrell Rigby, the head of our Innovation practice.
+The Win-Scale model depends on Agile ways of working, and instead of trying to explain Agile in great detail here, I’ll refer you to the work of my Bain colleague Darrell Rigby, the head of our Innovation practice.
 But I will focus briefly on a few essential points that are critical to micro-battles.

 - The team is everything.
-The micro-battle leader needs to be fully empowered to assemble the right team, one that straddles two of the great conflicts in large organizations: scale vs. intimacy and creativity vs. routine.
+The micro-battle leader needs to be fully empowered to assemble the right team, one that straddles two of the great conflicts in large organizations: scale vs. intimacy and routine vs. disruption.
 That means the team needs members who can fight for creative solutions that put the needs and desires of individual customers or markets first.
 But it also needs those who can fight for the benefits of scale, recognizing that standardized routines and processes create efficiencies that also benefit customers.

 - No, teamwork is everything.
 But a team isn’t just about assembling the right mix of skills and corporate affiliations.
 It will fail utterly if these folks won’t (or aren’t empowered to) work together.
 Micro-battles are about solving problems across functions, across siloes.
 Teams need to rediscover the founder’s reflexive ability to “gang tackle” the customer issue in front of them with relentless focus and experimentation.
 The debates should be resolved within the team, and “running to the bosses” is not allowed.
 Team members are there to develop the prototype, launch it, fail and adapt―not to “represent their function” on behalf of their line bosses.
-Everything is about what is right for the customer, not what is right for my role in the organization.
+Everything is about what’s right for the customer, not what’s right for my role in the organization.
 The objective is to break those old habits while solving the company’s thorniest strategic problems.